Last revised on 7/25/2025 by KK

 Types of Interaction

-Simply put, students need to do things in order to learn, and much of this “doing” involves interaction with the various components in the learning environment: the course itself (content and its hosting platform), other students, and the teaching team (instructors & TAs).
-Keep some of these questions in mind when thinking about the different types of interactions.
-(Riggs, 2020)
+Simply put, students need to do things in order to learn, and much of this “doing” involves interaction with the various components in the learning environment.

 - How will my students interact with the course content?

-- Add self-assessments, such as quick quizzes, that provide immediate feedback.
+- Add low-stakes self-assessments, such as knowledge checks or quizzes that provide immediate feedback.

-- Assign hands-on activities where students apply concepts (e.g., case studies, simulations, or creative projects).
+- Assign hands-on activities where students apply concepts (e.g., case studies, simulations, concept maps, presentations, or creative projects).

-- How will my students interact with other students?
+- How will students interact with other students?

 - Beyond completing assignments and assessments independently, how will students work together to ensure that they feel like they are part of a learning community and have the opportunity to collaborate, think critically, be intellectually challenged, and make meaning with others?

-- How can students work with others while they are isolated in their homes?
+- How can students work with others online, either asynchronously or synchronously?

 - Create icebreaker activities in week one to build connections.

-- Assign small group projects or peer reviews to encourage collaboration.
+- Assign small group projects or peer reviews to encourage collaborative learning.

-- How will my students interact with me, their instructor?
+- How will students interact with their instructor?

-- Use announcements to highlight exemplary student work or provide a summary of the week’s activities.
+- Use announcements to provide a summary of the week’s activities, connect class topics to real-world issues, or highlight exemplary student work.

-- Post “check-in” questions on discussion boards to gauge student progress and well-being.
+- Post “check-in” questions on the discussion board or in a form/survey to gauge student progress and well-being.

 Approaches to Engagement